 Marisa Donnelly is an Epidemiology PhD Candidate at UC Davis and studies the disease ecology of Zika and dengue, including climatic and social drivers of Aedes aegypti abundance.
 Marisa obtained her B.S. from UCSD where she studied risk factors for HIV in sex workers in Mexico.
 Marisa’s interests include social determinants of health, spatial analysis, traveling, and rock climbing. @MAPDonnelly

-Olivia Winokur is an Entomology PhD student at UC Davis where she studies how ecological factors affect risk of mosquito-borne virus transmission.
-Olivia obtained her B.S. from Cornell University where she studied dog heartworm transmission and mosquito flight tone variation and acoustic attraction.
-Outside of the lab, Olivia enjoys traveling, backpacking, pub trivia, and is passionate about promoting gender diversity in science and the outdoors through GOALS. @oliviawinokur
+Olivia Winokur is an NSF GRFP fellow and Entomology PhD student at UC Davis where she studies how ecological factors affect mosquito-borne virus transmission.
+Olivia obtained her B.S. from Cornell University where she studied dog heartworm transmission and mosquito flight tone variation.
+Olivia enjoys traveling, backpacking, playing pub trivia, and is passionate about promoting diversity in STEM and the outdoors through GOALS. @oliviawinokur

 Pascale Stiles, M.Sc., is a PhD student in the Graduate Group of Epidemiology at UC Davis, where she works on ways to improve the prediction of human West Nile virus disease occurrence in California using entomological observational data.
 She obtained her MSc from the London School of Hygiene and Tropical Medicine, where she studied malaria and sociodemographic factors.
 Her interests are vector-borne diseases, disease surveillance, and spatiotemporal patterns of disease.